Homeland Security Degree Online

-Courses in this degree program have basic classes that give a general knowledge of the topic.
-They also have more advanced courses that give detailed instruction in certain parts of homeland security.
+This degree program may have basic classes that give a basic knowledge of the topic.
+They also have more advanced courses that give details of the many parts of the field.

 Homeland Security and Defense: A course like this provides an overview of key parts of the U.S homeland security program.
 This includes how to analyze homeland security operational and policy concerns.

 Emergency Planning: This type of course teaches what is needed to survive natural and man made disasters.
 Topics include threat assessment, risk analysis, emergency operations, and communications.

-Border and Coastal Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
+Border Security: Often, this course looks at the federal, state and local agencies involved in border and coastal security.
 You may learn about policies and strategies used to measure security along the U.S. borders.

-How Long Does It Take to Earn a Degree in Homeland Security?
+How Long Does It Take to Earn an Online Homeland Security Degree?